Apartment mortgage lending

 No matter what type of property you’re trying to get a home loan for, lenders are always looking to minimise and avoid risk as much as possible.

 With this in mind, lenders prefer to fund the purchase of properties they will be able to sell quickly if you’re unable to pay off the loan.
-Smaller apartments are generally considered to be harder to sell than bigger ones, because banks believe they’re less desirable to buyers.
+Smaller apartments are generally considered to be harder to sell than bigger ones, because banks believe the buyer pool is much smaller.
 There are other unique risk factors, which we’ve outlined above, that apply to apartments which may affect a lender’s decision to give you a loan.

 While there are some risk factors that may affect your apartment home loan, the same principles apply when it comes to improving your chances of being approved for a house home loan.